 When my children engage in a word fight (or a real fight for that matter) I usually set them both straight and first tell them to ignore each other for a little while.
 I also tell them, at a later stage when both are cooled down, that they are entitled to their respective and different opinion as long as they don’t fight about it and respect one another.
 And then I let them shake hands.
 I strongly believe that everyone -and here I stress the point: regardless believe or way of life or different opinion- has the right to be heard but also, and I believe that just as much, respect other’s opinion.

 But I also believe that when you make yourself strong for your rights, in this case gay rights, you should still respect a different opinion.
-What whould life be if you proclaim equal rights for gays and still at the same time deny the right to express yourself to christians?
+What would life be if you proclaim equal rights for gays and still at the same time deny the right to express yourself to Christians?
 Are they lesser people?
-Are gays better than christians?
-Should christians be denied a voice and shoud gays be granted that same voice?
+Are gays better than Christians?
+Should Christians be denied a voice and should gays be granted that same voice?
 Based on what law are we to stop anyone from speaking their mind as long as we respect each other?
 There is no difference in right for anyone.
 Like I said, gay = human, christian = human.
 And I think all humans have exactly the same rights.

 God’s children shouldn’t fight, regardless if they’re gay or straight.